jgoerzen/docker-debian-base/README.md

    `syslog.conf.stdout`.  `syslog.conf.internal` is the default from the system.
    `dpkg-divert` is used to force all packages' attempts to write to `/etc/syslog.conf` to instead write to `/etc/syslog.conf.internal`.
+- `DEBBASE_TIMEZONE`, if set, will configure the `/etc/timezone` and `/etc/localtime`
+  files in the container to the appropriate timezone.

+# Container initialization

+Executables or scripts may be placed in `/usr/local/bin/preinit`, which will be executed at container start time by `run-parts` prior to starting init.
+These can therefore perform container startup steps.
+A script which needs to only run once can delete itself after a successful run to prevent a future execution.

 # Orderly Shutdown